Some tricks the scammers use:

 Romance Scams: I LOVE YOU-Send me ALL your money!
 This is when a person you meet online grooms you and makes you feel like they are so in love with you, then request money and promise to stay with you forever.
 We all want to be loved, but when a person starts requesting money that is NOT love!

-“Grandparent” Scam: Scammers call posing as a grandchild or loved one in distress.
-They could also claim to be a lawyer or law enforcement calling on behalf of the loved one.
+“Loved One” Scam: Scammers call posing as a grandchild or loved one in distress or has been kidnapped.
+They could also claim to be a lawyer, law enforcement, hospital calling on behalf of the loved one.
 They say your loved one is in trouble and needs money to be sent or wired to them immediately.
 Sometimes they ask for gift cards or virtual currency.
 We all love our family and want to help!
 Inform the caller you will call them back, then contact that relative to reassure you are sending your money to your loved one and not a scammer.

 Work-at-home Scams: If it sounds too good to be true, it is.
 Scammers are contacting individuals via email, phone or text messages advertising ways to make good money and doing it form the luxury of your own home.
 They might also post fake job announcements on sites like LinkedIn, Craigslist or job sites.
 The scammers then send you a check and request you deposit it in your personal account, keep a portion for your salary, then send them the remaining balance.
 Check bounces and YOU the victim owe your bank because the check was fraudulent!
 Now YOUR account is in the negative.
 Always verify with the company that the job is real.
 Use the company website to get contact info.
 Do not trust what is in the ad.